jbarroso/clean-code/README.md

 }
 ```
 ## Don’t Pass Null
-**Returning null from methos is bad, but passing null into methos is worse**
+**Returning null from methods is bad, but passing null into methods is worse**

-You have to deal with null, with if's or with assertions at the begining asserts are good documentation).
+You have to deal with null, with if's or with assertions at the beginning asserts are good documentation).

 A null in an argument is an indication of a problem.
 ## Conclusion
-Clean code is readable, buit it must also be robust!
+Clean code is readable, but it must also be robust!
 These are not conflicting goals.
 ## Bibliography

 # <a name="boundaries">8.
 Boundaries</a>